 Is that a vegan fried egg, I see?

 Why, yes, it is!
 When a street vendor makes Mi Goreng, they will serve it with a fried egg or sliced omelette.
 We wanted to make sure this recipe is authentic, so we hunted down a vegan fried egg recipe.
 We’ve recommended the recipe to use below so you can give it a go!

 We’d recommend rice noodles, wheat noodles or packet noodles for an authentic experience!
 Ramen style noodles are traditional.
 Always check the packet to make sure there’s no sneaky egg in them, though.

-If you don’t have kecap manis, add 1 tbsp of maple syrup, and increase the soy sauce by 1 tbsp.
+If you don’t have kecap manis, add 1 tablespoon of maple syrup, and increase the soy sauce by 1 tbsp.
 The kecap helps the noodles go a lovely golden, caramelised colour.
 It’s also part of the sweet signature flavour that makes the dish unique to Indonesia.

 Vegan mi goreng also works well with a vegan chicken replacement, or you could try tempeh or mushrooms.

 We have found that when people say they don’t like tofu, it’s often because they haven’t had it prepared properly.
 Be sure to press it, and you’ll probably find that it’s delicious!
 It’s common throughout Indonesia and south east Asia, so it’s a great ingredient to learn to prepare if you want to make authentic Asian food.

 We wouldn’t recommend freezing it.
 Noodles go pretty mushy if you reheat them after freezing.
 If you have to, try cooking the noodles al dente, which will help.
 Better just to make it and enjoy it fresh, though!

 🍜 What to serve with it:

 Traditionally, mi goreng is served up with either a fried egg or omelette strips.
 This plant-based version is also delicious served with a vegan fried egg.
 Serving it with a vegan fried egg also helps to give you an authentic Indonesian experience!